 Internal Anti-Money Laundering Audit Function for Obliged Entities

-Assessment and evaluation of the obliged entity’s internal procedures and internal controls.
+- Assessment and evaluation of the obliged entity’s foundation for internal procedures and internal controls.

-- Review and examination of the adequacy of the obliged entity’s client acceptance procedures.
+- Review and examination of the adequacy of the obliged entity’s acceptance procedures.

 - Review of the obliged entity’s compliance with its business obligations when providing administrative services.

-- Review of the compliance of the obliged entity’s different departments with the relevant regulatory framework.
+- Review and evaluation of the compliance of the obliged entity’s different departments with the relevant regulatory framework.

 - Provision of independent assurance to the Board of Directors and Senior Management on the quality and effectiveness of the obliged entity’s internal control, risk management and governance systems and processes/procedures already in place.